 However, in executing those meetings, the purpose in practice was information dissemination.
 There is no need to have a meeting to disseminate information, not when so many other options exist to accomplish the same thing.

 So, when thinking about your meetings, think about the purpose of the meeting and whether a meeting is the best format for that purpose.

 The next thing to think about is whether you need to engage one or two individuals or whether you need to engage a large group.

 This factor alone does not determine whether a meeting is needed, but it is an important element to consider.

 What tends to happen in some organizations is that when a meeting is on the books for a specific topic, the attendee list tends to grow.
 If your need is to meet with one or two individuals and the meeting grows to a couple of dozen, the dynamic of the meeting has changed dramatically and is no longer suited for your original purpose.

 Synchronous versus Asynchronous

-This was the problem of the leadership meeting I described above, they were spending synchronous time to cover information that should have been distributed asynchronously.
+This was the problem of the leadership meeting I described above, they were spending synchronous time covering information that should have been distributed asynchronously.

 With the meeting types listed above, the status update and information sharing meetings should almost always be asynchronous.
 However, getting together to explicitly make decisions, solve problems, innovate, or build relationships is a good reason to get together in a meeting.

-These questions will hopefully help you evaluate when a meeting is needed or not.
-You can also use the 2X2 described below to audit the meetings already on your calendar and see if you could switch some of those meetings to asynchronous information sharing opportunities to reclaim some of your days.
+These questions will hopefully help you evaluate whether or not a meeting is needed.
+You can also use the 2X2 described below to audit the meetings already on your calendar and see if you could switch some of those meetings to asynchronous information-sharing opportunities to reclaim some of your days.